kbergius/NanoUI/docs/INTRODUCTION.md

 This document is a brief introduction to the NanoUI.
 You can find in code and samples, how the things described here are implemented and can be used.

-# Integrating NanoUI

-NanoUI knows nothing about your OS, graphics system and windowing environment.
-So you must create 2 files/classes:

-### InputMappings

-InputMappings should map user inputs from your windowing environment to format, that NanoUI understands.
-This is basically quite simple task to achieve: you just convert keyboard keys, mouse buttons and pointer types to the NanoUI format.

-### INvgRenderer

-**INvgRenderer** is an interface to your NanoUI renderer implementation.
-When you init NanoUI, you must pass this implementation to NanoUI.

-**INvgRenderer** has 2 basic purposes:
-1. Handle texture actions (create, update, delete, etc)
-2. Do the real rendering (it is called when you issue **EndFrame** command)

-**Note:** NanoUI treates all textures as ints.
-All negative values and 0 are treated as there is no texture.

-Rendering is bit more complicated since NanoUI uses 3 different kind of pipelines:
-- **Standard:** This is normal/basic alpha blend draw pipeline
-- **FillStencil:** This just fills stencil buffer with values (no drawing here)
-- **Fill:** This uses stencil buffer as a mask and really draws the fills

-When you loop through draw commands, you must switch between pipelines based on **DrawCommandType** in the draw command.

-### Shaders

-There are sample shaders in GLSL and HLSL format in **samples/NanoUIDemos/Assets/shaders**.

 # Drawing Layer